Hermann Stern

 Hermann Stern (24 May 1878 – 24 August 1952) was an Austrian lawyer, local politician, and economic pioneer.

 Early life

-Born in Bolzano, South Tyrol, Hermann Stern was the seventh of the ten children of Johann Joachim Stern, a Jew who converted to Catholicism, and Gertraud Stern née Lechthaler.
+Born in Bolzano, South Tyrol, as the seventh of ten children, Hermann was the son of Johann Joachim Stern, a Jew who converted to Catholicism, and Gertraud Stern née Lechthaler.

-In 1902, he received his doctorate in law from the University of Innsbruck and passed his bar exam in 1906.
-He was initially secretary of the "Association of Catholic Agricultural Workers" in Innsbruck.
+He received his law doctorate in 1902 from the University of Innsbruck, passing the bar exam in 1906.
+He became secretary of the Association of Catholic Agricultural Workers in Innsbruck.
 In 1910, he moved to Reutte (Tyrol, Austria) as a lawyer.

 Career

-Stern initially had a good relationship with the Social Democrats but was never one of them himself.
-Together with the social democrat August Wagner, he initiated the first democratization movement in Reutte.
-The Social Democratic Party said the following about him in 1920: